cauezito/Schedrix/README.md

 Users can choose a date, pick a time, and confirm the meeting by filling in their name and email.
 Then, Google Calendar opens in the browser with everything pre-filled.

+## Setup

+- Kotlin Multiplatform plugin installed in your Android Studio (for iOS support)
+- Xcode installed and configured

 ## Preview